 In Classical civilization, the liberal arts formed the basic curriculum appropriate for the training of free men.
 Adopted by medieval universities, the seven liberal arts were divided into two groups: the trivium consisting of grammar, logic and rhetoric and the quadrivium comprising arithmetic, geometry, astronomy and music.

 For the LAC, the serious study of the great works of the past prepares us for a richer life by illuminating what it has meant, and can mean, to be human.
-It is this pursuit, this self-knowledge, which is the goal of all true education.
+This pursuit of knowledge is the goal of an LAC education.